 You don’t need anything fancy.
 Cut cardstock down to size and just use it as a notecard.
 You could also add a stamp, pattern, or calligraphy to class it up.
 The words are more important than the paper or decoration, so keep it simple!

 You can also order or buy a handmade card from an artist on Etsy!

 3. Gift responsible flowers

-4. Support local businesses with chocolates or wine
+4. Shop local for chocolates or wine

 5. Dine out at a local spot

 Since we cook from scratch so much, we often like going out to eat on Valentine’s Day.
-Look for a local farm-to-table restaurant or your partner’s favorite spot and schedule a reservation in advance!
+Look for a local farm-to-table restaurant or your partner’s favorite spot and schedule a reservation in advance.

 6. Dine in with luxury ingredients

 For a little more private Valentine’s Day dinner, make something special at home.
 We love to use the best grass-fed beef and invest some time together!